Provencal Food Guide

 Banon Goats Cheese wrapped in chestnut leaves

 Banon goats cheese is always lauded by chefs and foodies.
-The production methods are strictly defined: the cheese must be dried, brushed with water, dipped in marc and finally wrapped in a chestnut leaf and tied with raffia.
+The production methods are strictly defined: the cheese must be dried, brushed with water, dipped in marc, and finally wrapped in a chestnut leaf and tied with raffia.
 It is then aged in a cool cellar until those famous pungent aromas and flavors come to the fore.

 Lamb is also frequently cited as something that Provence does exceedingly well.
 Many would argue that spring lamb from the Sisteron in the lower alps has the finest flavor and the most succulent texture in the world.
 Left alone to graze, their diet is based on wild herbs, which lends the meat a particularly aromatic flavor.
-Provencal rack of lamb is heavenly, but also try the pieds paquets, which are little parcels made from lamb stomach – nicer than it sounds – stuffed with finely chopped tomatoes, ham, and herbs.
+Provencal rack of lamb is heavenly, but also try the pieds paquets, which are little parcels made from lamb stomach – more delightful than it sounds – stuffed with finely chopped tomatoes, ham, and herbs.